To See the world in a Soybean

 So why not just quit?

 The immense costs of past choices are equaled by the abundance of possibilities that opens up if we would just make the small economic sacrifice of not producing meat and dairy anymore.
 Even if we would choose to replace the animal proteins with homegrown plant proteins, the abundance of space, biodiversity, clean air and natural beauty would overwhelm us.
 It would be a pleasure again to live next door to a farm, instead of risking asthma, zoonotic disease and an early death.
 The entire spatial planning logic of the Netherlands would be turned on its head.
 It is almost too much to imagine.
-That is why we invite you to help us!
+That is why we invite you to join us on this journey!

 Programme